johnno1962/TwoWayMirror/README.md

     "j": [99, 101],
     "k": {
           "a1": 1111, "a2": 2222
+          },
+    "m" : {
+        "b" : [
+          111,
+          222
+        ],
+        "a" : [
+          333,
+          444
+        ]
+    },
+    "n" : {
+        "b" : {
+          "a2" : 1,
+          "a1" : 2
+        },
+        "a" : {
+          "a2" : 3,
+          "a1" : 4
         }
+    },
     }
     """.data(using: .utf8)!

+for _ in 0..<10 {
     let i1 = ExampleClass()
     try!
 TwoWayMirror.decode(object: i1, json: data)
     dump(i1)
+    i1["e", ExampleEnum.self] = .four(int: 99, int2: 99)
     let json = try!
 TwoWayMirror.encode(object: i1, options: [.prettyPrinted])
     print(String(data: json, encoding: .utf8)!)
     let i2 = ExampleClass()
     try!
 TwoWayMirror.decode(object: i2, json: json)
     dump(i2)
+}
 ```

 The JSON implementation will decode and encode composed structs and class instances,
 Ints, Doubles and String along with Arrays or Optionals of these and Arrays or Optionals of
-structs or class instances which implement the `TwoWayContainable` protocol.
-For writing to
+structs or class instances which implement the `TwoWayContainable` protocol (which just
-an object using reflection to work the top level object must be an instance of a class otherwise
+requires they have an init() methhod.)
+For writing using reflection to work (decoding) the
+top level object must be an instance of a class.
+Otherwise, a copy is taken when the object
-a copy is taken when the object is reflected and any changes will be lost.
+is reflected and any changes will be lost.

-Automatic encoding of enums is possible but for decoding you must opt-in to the TwoWayEnum
+Automatic encoding of enums is possible but for decoding you must opt-in to the `TwoWayEnum`
 protocol and supply an implementation to initialise an enum from a dictionary.

-While this approach bends a few rules the approach has proven to be robust and makes very few
+While this approach bends a few rules it has proven to be robust making very few
 assumptions about the Swift reflection implementation.